Our Verdict

 Laptop Protection

 The laptop compartment of The North Face Recon is tall and spacious, spanning the full 19-inch torso length.
-While we had no issues sliding our 15-inch Macbook and 15-inch Microsoft Surface Pro into this pack, it has plenty of room to spare, is rated to fit up to 16-inch laptops, and could easily accommodate wide computers.
+“I had no issues sliding my 15-inch Macbook and 15-inch Microsoft Surface Pro into this pack,” said one tester.
+“It even has plenty of room to spare, and could accommodate many larger, wider laptops.”

 Daul-direction zippers can be tucked under small arches of webbing on either side of the opening, allowing you to sort of “lock” this compartment during travel.
-The backside of this compartment is lined with soft material, while the back panel is both padded and filled with a rigid protective material that help to keep your laptop safer.
+The backside of this compartment is lined with soft material, while the back panel is both padded and filled with a rigid protective material that helps to keep your laptop safer.
 A thin layer of padding separates this compartment from the main compartment and lines the bottom of the bag — though there's no suspension strap to keep your laptop from bottoming out.
+When directly compared against other models in our lineup, the Recon was outperformed in this metric by the Incase Icon, Timbuk2 Authority Deluxe, Peak Design Everyday, and Patagonia Refugio Daypack 30L.
+In particular, we really liked the shell density of both the Timbuk2 and Incase models.

 Made of burly, ripstop 210D (300D, for certain colors) polyester with strongly reinforced stitching, corners, and components, the Recon is designed to keep your laptop protected for a long time.
 However, when it comes to water protection, this isn't the bag we'd recommend in a downpour.
 The fabric comes treated with a PVC-free DWR (durable water resistant) coating, which helps in light precipitation.

-But in our shower test, the zipper and very small interior flap proved to be no match for the spray, allowing the interior to quickly take on water.
-On a drizzly day exploring the corners of Prague's parks, the Recon stayed dry inside, but when subjected to 30 seconds of moderate garden hose spray, water pooled at the bottom of the pack — right where our laptop would sit.
+But in our shower test, the zipper and very small interior flap proved to be no match for the spray, allowing the interior to take on water quickly.
+On a drizzly day exploring the corners of Prague's parks, the Recon stayed dry inside, offering enough protection against average precip.
+“But, when I subjected my pack to 30 seconds of moderate garden hose spray, the water pooled at the bottom of the pack — right where our laptop would sit,” said a recent product tester.

 Comfort and Fit